Royal Courts of Justice (Banksy mural): Wider responses

-On social media, amid Operation Raise the Colours which was a campaign to fly British and English flags in public spaces across the UK, photos of the mural that were previously posted by Banksy were misleadingly edited to include the flag of England and Union Jack.
+On social media, amid Operation Raise the Colours (a campaign to fly British and English flags in public spaces across the UK), photos of the mural that were previously posted by Banksy were misleadingly edited to include the flag of England and the Union Jack.
 Full Fact found no evidence that the mural had been changed to feature the flags before it was washed away.